Network Setup and Firewalls

 When Uplink is installed, a Windows service called – Tricefy Uplink – will run in the background.
 The installation process is designed to apply local Windows firewall rules to avoid from blocking the local uplink process/service.

-Systems with anti-virus software may also prevent the Uplink from communicating with Tricefy cloud, and very commonly will block the Uplink installer from running or successfully completing.
+Systems with local anti-virus or other network security software may also prevent the Uplink from communicating with Tricefy cloud, and very commonly will block the Uplink installer from running or successfully completing.
 It may be necessary to whitelist the Tricefy Uplink service/process/folder in the anti-virus admin settings.
 If possible, temporarily disabling the anti-virus software altogether on the host can help to rule it out.